python-trio/trustme/README.rst

 Docs
 ====

+[TODO: These are out of date and instead of fixing them we should add real sphinx docs.]

 ``CA()`` gives you a certificate authority.
 It has attributes ``.cert_pem`` which is a bytestring containing what it sounds like,